Table of contents

 After the employee has left the company, the offboarding process is completed internally and communicated externally.

-• Communication: Inform important external contacts (partners, clients, etc.) about the departure and introduce the successor if necessary.
+• Communication: Inform important external contacts (partners, customers, etc.) about the departure and introduce the successor if necessary.

-• IT check: Make sure that all accesses have been transferred and locked.
+• IT check: Make sure that all accesses have been transferred and blocked.

-• Update information: Update all relevant places (internal wiki, organigram, etc.).
-Use the feedback from the interviews to optimise your offboarding concept.
+• Update information: Bring all relevant places (internal wiki, organization chart, etc.) up to date.
+Use the feedback from the interviews to optimize your offboarding concept.

-• Reuse equipment: Inventory returned equipment & furniture and ensure that it is reused wisely or disposed of or sold as appropriate.
+• Reuse equipment: Inventory returned appliances & furniture and ensure that they are reused sensibly or, if necessary, disposed of or sold.

 Download: Offboarding checklist